xing/curl-useragent/README.md

 simple method request() does not support this of course, because there are no callbacks defined.

+This library is in production use on [https://www.xing.com](https://www.xing.com).

 # CONSTRUCTOR METHODS

 The following constructor methods are available: